352 pp., 6.125 x 9.25, 24 halftones, 6 maps, notes, index

 For instructors: An Online Instructor's Manual is available, with teaching tips for using Arc of Empire in graduate and undergraduate courses on America's wars in Asia.
 It includes lecture topics, chronologies, and sample discussion questions.

-Steven I. Levine is research faculty associate in the Department of History at the University of Montana and author or editor of four books, including Anvil of Victory: The Communist Revolution in Manchuria, 1945-1948 and America's Wars in Asia: A Cultural Approach to History and Memory.
+Steven I. Levine is research faculty associate in the Department of History at the University of Montana and author or editor of seven books, including Anvil of Victory: The Communist Revolution in Manchuria, 1945-1948 and America's Wars in Asia: A Cultural Approach to History and Memory.

 "Recommended for readers interested in current events and 20th-century history, especially military history and U.S.-Asia relations."

 “Arc of Empire’s propositions and conclusions are eloquently stated and for the most part, it seems to me, true. . . .
 [It] will add to the knowledge of older readers and enlighten younger ones.”

 “Required reading for advanced students of modern US history, and therefore a necessary purchase for all academic libraries.
 Essential.
 Upper-division undergraduates and above.”

 "A crisp, lively narrative sure to interest scholars in the field, their students, and the general public."

 “A powerful analysis of the American wars in eastern Asia that span the twentieth century.”

 “[This] book should be illuminating and instructive to all who are concerned about U.S. overseas military involvement and its domestic and international ramifications.”